LittleCout0/cypress-shopstore/README.md

-# WebStore Automation with Cypress
+# E-Commerce Automation with Cypress

 Walkthrough to install, set up and run the tests.